business-science/correlationfunnel/README.md

 ### Examining the Results

 The most important features are towards the top.
-So we can investigate these.
+We can investigate these.

 ``` r